 - This Video on Anti-Bullying shows how a group of elementary school students befriended a classmate with a disability.

-- Kindess may be the link between Philanthropy Education, Project Based Learning, and Service-Learning - Great things Happen in the Overlap
+- Kindness may be the link between Philanthropy Education, Project Based Learning, and Service-Learning - Great things Happen in the Overlap

 Learning to Give has hundreds of lesson plans to inspire and inform youth action.
 Search our related lesson plans for topics that fit your interests and age of your kids.
 Narrow your search with keywords like bullying or the group you want to serve.
 Here are some sample lesson plans: